-In her previous role as counsel at Mayer Brown, Catherine’s practice focused on complex commercial litigation in federal and state courts, with a focus on securities and regulatory matters involving financial institutions and financial products.
+In her previous role as Counsel, Catherine’s practice focused on complex commercial litigation in federal and state courts, with a focus on securities and regulatory matters involving financial institutions and financial products.
 Her experience includes the defense of multiple major financial institutions in lawsuits brought throughout the US by purchasers and trustees of mortgage-backed securities offerings.
-She has also litigated matters involving commercial fraud and other business torts, banking regulation, internal investigations, consumer class actions, cybersecurity and data privacy, professional liability, complex-e-discovery, and privilege issues.
+She has also litigated matters involving commercial fraud and other business torts, banking regulation, internal investigations, consumer class actions, ERISA, cybersecurity and data privacy, professional liability, complex e-discovery, and privilege issues.
 Catherine was selected by the Super Lawyers rating service as a “Super Lawyer” in Commercial and Securities Litigation in 2014, 2015, and 2016.

 Catherine joined Mayer Brown in 2005 from another global law firm in Washington, DC, and took the position of US Litigation Professional Support Lawyer in 2016.
 From 2002 through 2003, she served as law clerk to the Honorable John P. Wiese of the United States Court of Federal Claims.

-- Defense of two global financial institutions in RMBS-related securities fraud lawsuits in New York, Illinois, Massachusetts, Minnesota, and Indiana, including the multi-billion-dollar litigation brought by the Federal Housing Finance Agency.
+- Defense of two global financial institutions in RMBS-related securities fraud lawsuits in New York, Illinois, Massachusetts, Minnesota, and Indiana federal and state courts, including the multi-billion-dollar litigation brought by the Federal Housing Finance Agency.

-- Advising a global property and casualty insurer on interpretation and application of the federal securities laws in connection with coverage for claims related to the Madoff Ponzi scheme.
+- Counseling of a global property and casualty insurer on interpretation and application of the federal securities laws in connection with coverage for claims related to the Madoff Ponzi scheme.